African Violet

 Pruning

-Remove 2-4 leaves from the bottom of an African Violet plant each month to encourage new leaf development at the top of the plant.
+How to prune an African Violet plant: Remove 2 – 4 leaves from the bottom of an African Violet plant each month to encourage new leaf development at the top of the plant.
 Quickly and carefully remove any dead flowers and their stalks as soon as they appear.

 Propagation

-African Violets are easily propagated by leaf cuttings during the spring.
-You'll need a little patience.
-It may take up to three months for new leaves to develop.
-You can read more about propagationLearn how to propagate plants by plant division at https://www.houseplant411.com/glossary using leaf cuttings in the Glossary of the website.
+How to propagate an African Violet plant: It’s very easy to propagate an African Violet plant using leaf cuttings.
+The best time to propagate is during the spring; but you’ll need a little patience.
+It may take up to three months for the leaves you plant to develop roots and for new growth to develop.
+You can read more about how to propagate a plant using leaf cuttings in the Glossary of the website.

 Special Occasion

-African Violets are perfect gifts for Mother's Day, Valentine's Day, and birthdays.
+An African violet plant is a perfect gift for Mother’s Day, Valentine’s Day, and birthdays.

 Poisonous Plant Info

-The leaves of African Violets crack and become brittle when the plants are getting too much plant food.
-When fertilizing African Violets always dilute the plant food to 1/2 the recommended strength and only feed African Violets when they are actively growing.
-Use plain non-chlorinated water for better leaf growth.
-Keep the leaves of African Violets dry and out of direct sun.
+The leaves of an African Violet plant crack and become brittle when the plant is getting too much plant food.
+When fertilizing an African Violet plant always dilute the plant food to 1/2 the recommended strength and only feed the plant is actively growing.
+Keep the leaves of African Violet plant dry and out of direct sun; and use plain non-chlorinated water for better leaf growth.

-African Violet plants bloom more often and produce more flowers when kept in a small pot and fed with the proper plant food.
-Other ways to help African Violets produce more flowers is to move the plants to a brighter location and use distilled water that is free of chemicals such as chlorine.
+An African Violet plant will bloom more often and produce more flowers when kept in a small pot and fed with the proper type of plant food.
+Other ways to help an African Violet plant produce more flowers is to move the plant to a brighter location and use distilled water that is free of chemicals such as chlorine.

-What’s the best way to propagate African Violet plants?
+What’s the Best Way to Propagate an African Violet Plant?